wy193777/RoboND-DeepLearning-Project/README.md

 ## Future Enhancements

 The model only works with human because we only provided data related to human.
 To let the model works on other objects like cat, dog, car etc, we need to train the model with this kind of data.

+In practice, we might want to train a FCN that could identify not only humans but also other physical objects so robot can avoid collisions.

 ## Note